Krenare158/SSH_Gr17/README.md

   }

  ### Code Structure
-The project's codebase is organized into folders for controllers, models, routes, and other relevant components.
-Each folder contains files responsible for specific functionalities, following the MVC (Model-View-Controller) pattern.
+The project's codebase is organized into folders for  models,config, auths, server, client and other relevant components.

 ### Development Workflow
-The project follows a standard development workflow with version control practices using Git.
+The project follows a standard development workflow.
 Feature branches are created for new developments, and pull requests are submitted for code review before merging into the main branch.

  ### Credits
 This project was developed by Liburna Berisha, Ilirjana Suka, Krenare Kyreziu and Majlinda Halilaj.